How to Implement a Jira Migration (a 2025 Step-by-Step Guide)

 This approach can be used to migrate a complete configuration to a new environment gradually.
 And while it is a more measured approach, it nevertheless comes with many of the same problems as a Big Bang migration…

-3. An Issue-by-issue Approach or a Live Jira Migration
+3. A Work-by-Work Approach or a Live Jira Migration

-Following this approach, issues are migrated from one instance to another as required.
+Following this approach, work items (Old name: issues) are migrated from one instance to another as required.

 Team members can then work on either platform and gradually switch over from one to the other.